Alexoid1/Biologist-app/README.md

 # Biologist app (Capstone project Rails)

-> The main goal is create a Social media website.
-It's a real-world-like project, built with business specifications is based on a redesign of Twitter.
-You should follow the given design of the website, but you must personalize the content.
+> This is a social-media where the user can share the species sightings with other users, follow other users, and track his activity daily and weekly.

 ## Index